Erana Clark: Later years

 In 2010, along with The Blaine Whittaker band she appeared at the Kiama Jazz and Blues Festival.

 She co-wrote Jack Vidgen's single "Yes I Am" which spent two weeks on the Australian charts, peaking at #5.

 Coaching

-She is recognized for her coaching abilities.
+She is recognised for her coaching abilities.
 According to an article in Christian Woman, she is a vocal coach.
-An article in The Daily Telegraph, written in 2015 said that she had cornered the market, coaching for shows such as Australian Idol, X-Factor, and Australia’s Got Talent.
+An article in The Daily Telegraph, written in 2015 said that she had cornered the market, coaching for shows such as Australian Idol, X-Factor, and Australia's Got Talent.

-Clark's coaching has even led her to work with the Australian police in a PCYC scheme, held in LIverpool, Sydney around 2013.
+Clark's coaching has even led her to work with the Australian police in a PCYC scheme, held in Liverpool, Sydney around 2013.

 One of the singers she has coached was a young Australian jazz zinger Ella-Jane Sharpe who in 2016 received a $26,000 scholarship for Boston's Berklee College of Music.